 The brief joy of a butterfly encounter is well worth the effort to plant a garden dedicated to attracting these lovely pollinators.
 Summer-blooming flowers such as lantana, ageratum, cosmos and dahlias are great butterfly magnets.

 Perennial flowers that are full of nectar are a butterfly's delight.
-Good options include coneflowers, hyssop, bee balm, catmint, and asters among others (get combination suggestions for butterfly garden plants).
-So if you have a sunny open spot and some shelter from wind and fresh water (they like shallow puddles), then plant some butterfly flowers, sit down quietly and enjoy a bit of happiness.
+Good options include coneflowers, hyssop, bee balm, catmint, and asters among others (get suggestions for butterfly garden plants).
+So if you have a sunny open spot, some shelter from wind, and fresh water (they like shallow puddles), then plant some butterfly flowers and sit down quietly to enjoy a bit of happiness.